cseanburns/electronic_resource_mgmt/lectures/15-security-privacy.md

 paper-based workflows to electronic ones have raised other problems.
-Not long after the Patriot Act was passed after 9/11, FBI agents ordered a Connecticut librarian to ["identify patrons who had used library computers online at a specific time one year earlier"][6].
+Not long after the Patriot Act was passed after 9/11, FBI agents ordered a Connecticut librarian to ["identify patrons who had used library computers online at a specific time one year earlier"][conn_four].
 This led to a lawsuit against the then US Attorney General and eventually the librarians were released from their gag order and allowed to discuss the event.

 There are occasionally big, dramatic cases like the one described above, but privacy and security issues are often much more mundane but still quite important to deal with.
 Since many users of libraries of all types visit library homepages, for example, then encrypting the web/internet traffic is important.
-Last year the [major web browsers announced][7] that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and that any site that has not yet migrated to TLS version 1.2 or above will not be accessible.
+Last year the [major web browsers announced][browsers] that they would no longer support Transport Layer Security (TLS) protocol versions 1.1 or earlier and that any site that has not yet migrated to TLS version 1.2 or above will not be accessible.
 This news came out in early March of 2020 and the